 If using probes and jumper wires your pro58 module should look something like this:

 Now you will open the ST-LINK utility you installed.
 Once the software is open, plug in your ST linker device into your PC.
 If the pro58 module was connected correctly you should see it starting up now.
 If not, double check your connections.

 Once connected you should notice some text appear at the bottom of the window

 Now go to target>program menu along the top bar.

-A window will popup asking you to select the .bin firmware file you want to load.
-Select the Wpro58 or Achilies firmware file (both will be .BIN files) you downloaded previously and click open.
+A window will pop up and ask you to select the .bin firmware file you want to load.
+Select your firmware file (which will be a .BIN file) that you downloaded previously, and click open.

 Now click the start button and after a few seconds the firmware should be installed on your Pro58, and the device will reset.